A Guide to Using Fake Tan Remover

 Body washes and shower gels, such as the Rose & Caramel Purity Self Tan Removing Shower Gel, are designed to make the self-tan removal process a simple and painless one.
 Three minutes of lathering on your skin are all it takes to loosen the tan, and then a gentle buff with the included exfoliation gloves will see the colour wash away without the need for any excessive or painful scrubbing.
 The shower gel, in particular, is designed to break down the old product completely to ensure you won’t need to put in any back-breaking exfoliation work.

 The Rose & Caramel Purity Self Tan Removing Bubble Bath is another easy-to-use product that doesn’t require much hard work from you either.
 It works in a similar fashion to the shower gel by breaking down the tan, but you don’t even have to lather it up – simply run a bath, pop in the bubble bath and soak for 20 minutes.
-This product also comes with exfoliation gloves for a quick buff after to remove the tan completely.
-Both the shower gel and the bath soak are gentle on the skin and perfume and alcohol-free, making them one of the best self tan removers for maintaining your skin.
+This product also comes with exfoliation gloves for a quick buff after removing the tan completely.
+Both the shower gel and the bath soak are gentle on the skin and perfume and alcohol-free, making them one of the best self-tan removers for maintaining your skin.
 We also offer a bundle of both the bath soak and the shower gel too, meaning you can pick and choose your method of choice

 Many self-tan removers in spray form tend to be chemical exfoliants, meaning that they won’t need much, if any physical exfoliation.
 This can mean they are a little harsher on the skin, but with the right product, this can be avoided.
 Some only use natural oils to break down the self-tan, while others use chemicals such as glycolic acid, or even micellar water.
 It ultimately comes down to personal preference and in some cases, which tan you used in the first place.